NerdyPro56/NerdyPro56.github.io/projects.md

 [Link to GMTK live stream with Escaton gameplay](https://www.youtube.com/live/FCVgB5SYc0E?si=aF7wH8hF9tMzT-8F&t=5723)

 This is my submission for the GMTK Game Jam 2025.
-This was the latest game jam I had participated in and was probably the most stressful (but fun!) game jam I have participated in **(description still incomplete)**
+This was probably the most stressful (but fun!) game jam I have participated in!
+In this game jam, I tried improving and exprimenting with various gameplay mechanics and ideas I had in previous games.
+I added telportation to other levels, changed how the enemy AI worked, and refined character movement and upgrades.
+For the future, epsecially with game jams, I think I may need to be a lot more realistic when it came to scope and difficulty.
+Many players found it difficult to progress in the game and to fully understand the combat.
+I will work on making the combat more responsive for next time.

 ## Secrets of the Spell ("Game Off 2024")